mukil/Leaflet.annotate/README.md

 ## Overview: This Leaflet plugin consists of two components

-### 1. Schema.org Microdata Syntax Implementation: Improves the HTML of your geographic web map
+### 1. Schema.org Microdata Syntax Implementation

-An implementation hooking into the standard LeafletJS API enabling you to improve your markup using the Microdata Syntax.
-To use it include the following script in your HTML document containing a LeafletJS based map:
+Advances the markup of your geographic web map according to standards and the geospatial domain present in the public Schema.org vocabulary.
+This makes your web map accessible.
+This implementation hooks into the standard LeafletJS API enabling you to improve your markup when using _Marker_, _CircleMarker_ or _GeoJSON_ elements from Leaflet.
+To use it include the following script tag in your HTML document:

 ```
 <script src="Leaflet.annotate.Microdata.js"></script>
 ```

 To annotate single map elements please check out the API documentation below.
+Basically your LeafletJS standard `options` object now can handle a simple `itemtype`.
+The plugin expects the value of such an itemtype be the name of a Schema.org type, e.g. _City_, or _Organisation_.
+All itemtypes which allow (by their type definition) you the expression of a property with a geographical extent or location as their value/s, are supported.

-### 2. Leaflet Control: Improves the user experience of reading and interpretating the contents of your geographic web map.
+### 2. Markup Viewer - A new Leaflet Control

+The AnnotationViewer is a new user dialog aimed at improving the experience for users who want to reading and interpretate the contents of your geographic web map systematically.

-The following script ships a generic new Leaflet.Control (Icon: `?`) supporting users of your web map to search & identify contents stored in your annotated map elements.
+The following script included in this repository ships it (Icon: `?`) to your document:

 ```
 <script src="Leaflet.annotate.Viewer.js"></script>
 ```

-To use this control you must explicitly add it to your map, like any other custom Leaflet Control.
+And to use this control you must explicitly add it to your map, like any other custom Leaflet Control.

 ```
 map.addControl(L.control.annotationViewer())
 ```

-### Contact

 Feedback and contributions are very welcome.<br/>
 Cheers!